DonaldET/DemoDev/docs_sources/004-001-CodingExams.md

 ## Sub-Project Coding Exams

 These coding exams are elaborations on topics discussed during interviews and "take home" coding problems.
-Some problems were from sites offering coding practice.
+Some problems were from educational sites offering coding practice.
 The resulting solutions demonstrate a "professional engineering" approach to simple coding questions asked in these situations.
 Solutions presented here include MAVEN builds, JUnit tests, and JavaDoc.
-Many of these problems were originally done under time constraints and considerable cleanup was required before presentation here.
+Many of these problems were originally done under time constraints and considerable cleanup was required before presentation here in *DemoDev*.

 These solutions also demonstrate coding principles like:
 - Separation of interface and implementation.
 - Use of multiple implementations (e.g., Strategy and Command Patterns.)
 - Test driven development (shown by reviewing testing order; simple initial conditions to complex corner cases.)
-- JUnit framework tests where feasible, or custom test cases when created in an interview environment.
+- JUnit framework tests where feasible, or custom test cases when created in an interviewing environment.

 ### Selected _Exam_ Content